AlanCLo/JenkinsServer/backupapps/README.md

 You can have as many profiles for your app if you have multiple databases and/or folders you need to backup. __Give each a different DEST\_PREFIX__.

 Check out what is going on in [apps/database_demo](apps/database_demo) and [apps/files_demo](apps/files_demo) for a concrete example.

+## How to a mirror test db ##

+This is a pattern where a test db instance will mirror a production database through restoring the last daily backup.

+* Setup a backup as above.
+The mirror parameters will refer to the backup parameters to avoid duplication
+* Grab a copy of [apps/templates/mirror.template] and add it to your app folder
+* Change details of the test database connection details
+* Like backup profiles, all .mirror scripts are in the apps/ folder are picked up by the cron job

+You can have as many .mirror files as you like.

+The behaviour of the mirror process is as follows:
+* Restore last database dump from the -daily backup
+* Create a database from this dump with a temporary name
+* Provided all of the above is successful, only then __DROP__ the current test database, and then rename the temporary database to the name of the test database to replace it.

 ## How to GPG ##